sekhar546/sekhar546/README.md

 ## About Me

-Lead Data Engineer with 13+ years of expertise in architecting and delivering high-impact data solutions for complex business challenges.
-Proven ability to lead cross-functional teams in designing and implementing scalable data pipelines, optimizing cloud infrastructure, and driving data-driven decision-making.
-Adept at leveraging cutting-edge technologies such as AWS, Hadoop, PySpark, SnowFlake, and Databricks to deliver robust, cost-effective, and high-performance data ecosystems.
-Recognized for reducing operational costs by $50K/month, improving system reliability, and enabling business growth through innovative data strategies.
-Currently expanding expertise in AI/ML concepts to drive predictive analytics and intelligent automation.
-A strategic thinker with strong leadership, Agile, and DevOps practices, committed to transforming raw data into actionable insights.
+- Technology Lead – Data Engineering with 13+ years of international experience delivering high-impact data solutions for complex business challenges in healthcare and insurance domains.
+- Proven expertise in architecting and implementing scalable data pipelines, optimizing cloud infrastructure, and data-driven decision-making using AWS, Azure, PySpark, Snowflake, Databricks, Hadoop, and Git.
+- Successfully deployed onshore in the United States for over two years with Optum Global Solutions, collaborating directly with US clients to deliver mission-critical healthcare data projects and ensuring alignment with North American business standards.
+- Recognized for delivering robust, cost-effective, and high-performance data ecosystems, achieving operational cost reductions of $50K/month and improving system reliability and business growth.
+- Expanded expertise in modern data platforms by independently learning Databricks (unified analytics and data engineering), Apache Iceberg tables and Snowflake (cloud-native data warehousing), gaining hands-on experience with their core features, architectures, and best practices for analytics and ETL.
+- Demonstrated leadership in managing cross-functional teams, mentoring junior engineers, and fostering a culture of continuous learning, innovation, and Agile best practices.
+- Acquired proficiency in DuckDB and Astral UV for Python, enhancing capabilities in lightweight analytics and high-performance asynchronous programming.
+- Gained exposure with AI technologies, including deploying and running large language models (LLMs) such as DeepSeek, Mistral, Gemma, and Phi-4 locally using Ollama, and interacting with them via Open WebUI.
+- Automated tasks and workflows by integrating n8n with AI LLMs, streamlining processes and enabling scalable automation.
+- Undergoing advanced Python skills for AI integration, including using Ollama, HuggingFace Transformers, and LangChain to interact programmatically with LLMs and build AI-powered solutions.
+- Experienced in end-to-end ETL development, cloud cost optimization, and advanced reporting using Talend, Crystal Reports, Tableau, Power BI, and SQL.
+- Strategic thinker with strong leadership, Agile, and DevOps skills, committed to transforming raw data into actionable business insights for multi-national organizations.

 ---